Shen-Language/shen-cl/README.md

 CLisp, ECL and SBCL are available through `apt`.
 Just run `sudo apt install clisp ecl sbcl`.

+ECL requires `libffi-dev` to build, which can also be retrieved through `apt`.

 There is a [separately available package](http://mr.gy/blog/clozure-cl-deb.html) for Clozure.
 Run the following to download and install it:

 ```shell